bureau14/qdb-api-nodejs/README.md

 This API is still experimental and poorly documented.
 Use at your own risks!

 quasardb 2.0 or later required.
+You need a C++ 11 compiler to compile this addon.

 ## Introduction